FintanK/software-development-notes-bookmarks/README.md

 A list of popular XML Schemas used on the web https://en.wikipedia.org/wiki/List_of_types_of_XML_schemas

+In my opinion the best and most concise article on XML https://www.service-architecture.com/articles/xml/index.html

 # Fonts / Typography on the Web

 Mozilla Web Fonts Guide https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Web_fonts